wwu-pi/muggl/README.md

 - In the root directory that you cloned, enter `./gradlew run`.
 Muggl is then compiled and started.

 In order to **generate an eclipse project** for development and execution:
-- In the root directory that you cloned, enter `gradle eclipse`.
+- In the root directory that you cloned, enter `./gradlew eclipse`.
 Metadata for all project is generated in accordance with the settings of the build script.
 - Check that the `conf` folder is in the `muggl-swt` directory.

 In order to create a **deployable jar** file: